Bitcoin Private (BTCP) Price Hits $0.19

 Bitcoin Private Coin Trading

-It is usually not possible to buy alternative cryptocurrencies such as Bitcoin Private directly using U.S. dollars.
-Investors seeking to acquire Bitcoin Private should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
+It is usually not presently possible to buy alternative cryptocurrencies such as Bitcoin Private directly using US dollars.
+Investors seeking to trade Bitcoin Private should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Bitcoin Private using one of the exchanges listed above.

 Receive News & Updates for Bitcoin Private Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bitcoin Private and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.